-The closest airport to Caminito del Rey is Malaga – Costa Del Sol Airport, so the best option for accommodation is in Malaga.
+How do I get to Caminito del Rey?
+To get to Caminito del Rey, the closest airport to Caminito del Rey is Malaga – Costa Del Sol Airport, so the best option for accommodation is in Malaga.

 From Malaga, the best transport option to take is the train from Maria Zambrano, the main train station in Malaga.
 You can buy tickets from the desk or from the machines scattered throughout the station.
 Luckily, the station is very easy to navigate around and find, so there isn’t much chance of missing your train.
 Be prepared for a quick security check before you board the train, so make sure you have a few minutes spare.

 The stop for Caminito del Rey is called El Chorro.
 It is often the Seville train that stops there, but make sure you check beforehand.

 The train journey takes around 39-45 minutes, and tickets cost £5.47 each way for an adult ticket.

 Now, this is where it gets a bit complicated.
 The first train arrives at El Chorro at 9:37, the next one arrives at 14:02, and the final one arrives at 17:59 (but Caminito del Rey is closed then).
 I really recommend getting the 8:58 train that arrives at 9:37, as you will then need to wait for a transfer bus which comes every 20 minutes, and then walk to Caminito del Rey’s entrance, which all takes time.